quan3010/academic-kickstart/content/research/_index.md

 **Refereed and Published Conference Proceedings**

 1.	**Nguyen, Q.** (2019).
-Rethinking time-on-task estimation with outlier detection accounting for individual, time, and task differences. *In Proceedings of the 10th International Conference on Learning Analytics and Knowledge* (pp. ), Frankfurt, Germany.
+Rethinking time-on-task estimation with outlier detection accounting for individual, time, and task differences. *In Proceedings of the 10th International Conference on Learning Analytics and Knowledge LAK20* (pp. ), Frankfurt, Germany.

 2. Tempelaar, D., Rienties, B., & **Nguyen, Q.** (2019).
 Analysing the use of worked examples and tutored and untutored problem-solving in a dispositional learning analytics context. *In: Proceedings of the 11th International Conference on Computer Supported Education*, 02-04 May 2019, Heraklion, Crete, Greece, pp.